Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Discussion and conclusions

-We have used a Langevin dynamics updating scheme with Fourier acceleration \cite{Batrouni19} in the framework of the auxiliary-field quantum Monte Carlo method to study the physics of the two-dimensional SSH model as a function of phonon frequency.
+We used a Langevin dynamics updating scheme with Fourier acceleration \cite{Batrouni19} in the framework of the auxiliary-field quantum Monte Carlo method.

-In contrast to Ref.~\cite{Beyl17}, we computed forces exactly for a given field configuration.
+In contrast to the HMC approach in Ref.~\cite{Beyl17}, we computed forces exactly for a given field configuration.
 A comparison between stochastic and deterministic calculations of forces can be found in Ref.~\cite{Ulybyshev19b}.
 Although the CPU time per sweep is longer and scales as $L^6 \beta$, fluctuations, especially for time-displaced correlation functions, are smaller.

-One of the key difficulties encountered in Langevin dynamics are zeros of the determinant that lead to logarithmic singularities of the action.
-Using the O(4) symmetry of the SSH model, the determinant can be written as the square of a Pfaffian.
-The average sign of the Pfaffian provides a measure for the density of zeros.
-We demonstrated that for \textit{small} phonon frequencies the density of zeros is small so that Langevin simulations can be stabilized using an adaptive time step scheme.
+One of the key difficulties encountered in Langevin dynamics are zeros of the determinant, which lead to logarithmic singularities of the action.
+Exploiting the O(4) symmetry of the SSH model, the determinant can be written as the square of a Pfaffian, whose average sign provides a measure for the density of zeros of the determinant.
+We demonstrated that for \textit{low} phonon frequencies, the density is small, so that Langevin simulations can be stabilized using an adaptive time step scheme.
 Nevertheless, simulations occasionally suffer from spikes in observables when the stochastic walk approaches a zero.
 Obviously, such configurations have very small weight and a hybrid molecular dynamics update may be more efficient.
-However, as shown in Ref.~\cite{Beyl17}, this can lead to ergodicity issues that can be overcome by a \textit{complexification} of the fields.
+In principle, the resulting ergodicity issues can be overcome by a \textit{complexification} of the fields \cite{Beyl17}.
 For the Hubbard model, this is possible since the decoupling of the interaction can be done in various channels.
-In the case of phonons, we do not have such liberty.
-We believe that global Langevin updates are a good choice in the adiabatic limit where local moves fail.
-As the phonon frequency grows, Langevin dynamics becomes increasingly challenging but local updates, as discussed for example in Ref.~\cite{Hohenadler14}, become increasingly attractive.
+For the SSH model, we do not have such liberty.

+We find that global Langevin updates are a good choice in the adiabatic regime where local moves fail.
+As the phonon frequency grows, Langevin dynamics becomes increasingly challenging.
+At the same time, local updates become favorable, as discussed, \eg, in Ref.~\cite{Hohenadler14}.